 These key-value pairs are implemented in the memory, i.e., RAM of the server, which makes it a thousand times faster than accessing a hard disk but is costlier to implement.
-It offers value as per the key requested by the application—if the key is not present in Redis, then it sends queries to the database and stores the results for further requests.
+It offers value as per the key requested by the application—if the key is not present in a Redis infrastructure, then it sends queries to the database and stores the results for further requests.

 Redis supports multiple data structures, like string, list, set, sorted set, hash table, HyperLogLog, bitmap, stream, and spatial index.
 It is used by many famous brands like Netflix, Twitter, Amazon, and Microsoft.
-According to Shodan.io, Redis is implemented on more than five lakhs servers worldwide.
+According to Shodan.io, Redis in cloud is implemented on more than five lakh servers worldwide.

 Companies like Uber and Tinder are leveraging their Pub/Sub capabilities in creating their fault-tolerant and highly available architecture.
 The back-end infrastructure of Tinder relies on Redis-based caching to fulfill the requests generated by more than 2 billion users of the Swipe feature per day and hosts more than 30 billion matches to 190 countries globally.